 - 1. When a child needs a pre-prepared adrenaline injection as emergency treatment for anaphylaxis in school then the prescribing doctor will discuss this with the parents or carers and with their agreement prepared adrenaline will be prescribed. - 2.
 It is the parent's responsibility to raise the issue with the headteacher - 3.
 When the child is unable to self-administer the head then identifies volunteer(s) to undertake training and subsequent administration of the prepared adrenaline injection. - 4.
 If no volunteers are identified the parent will be informed and it is the parent who should inform the prescribing doctor.
 The prescribing doctor and parent may wish to reconsider and identify an alternative management plan. - 5.
 If volunteer(s) are identified they should read their school's policy/guidelines on the administration of medicines.
 The headteacher should then liaise with the health professional e.g. School Health Nurse/Health Visitor, to arrange a mutually convenient date for training.
 The standard anaphylaxis training pack available across LLR will be used. - 6.
 An Individual Care Plan must be completed by the health professional that provides the training programme.
-The health professional will discuss with the volunteer(s) the Individual Care Plan for the administration of pre-prepared adrenaline by non-medical and non-nursing staff for a specific child. - 7.
+The health professional should discuss with the volunteer(s) the Individual Care Plan for the administration of pre-prepared adrenaline by non-medical and non-nursing staff for a specific child. - 7.
 Following the training the volunteer(s) sign(s) the Training Record.
 The headteacher then signs the Individual Care Plan.
 The original remains within the school. - 8.
 If any details in the Individual Care Plan change e.g. Epipen rather than Epipen Junior required it is the parent's responsibility to inform the headteacher.
 If a new Individual Care Plan is required then the process above must be discussed by those parties and the ICP completed as appropriate. - 9.
-It is recommended that update training of volunteers should take place on an annual basis.
+Update training of volunteers should take place at least every three years although on an annual basis is preferable.
 The headteacher will request and negotiate this with the appropriate health professional.

-PRE-PREPARED ADRENALINE INJECTION ADMINISTRATION REPORT FORM
+PRE-PREPARED ADREN ALINE INJECTION ADMINISTRATI ON REPORT FORM

 Name Of Child: DOB:

 Date Of Allergic Reaction:

 Time Reaction Started:

 Trigger:

-Description Of Symptoms Of Reaction:
+Description Of Symptoms Of Reacti on:

-Time Adrenaline Injection n Given:
+Time Adrenaline Injection Given:

-DEVICE USED (Circle) EpiPen / EpiPen Junior / Anapen / Anapen Junior
+DEVICE USED (Circle) EpiPen / EpiPen Juni or / Anapen / Anapen Junior

 Site of injection:

 Given by:

 Any difficulties in administration?

-Time Ambulance Called: Arrived:
+Time Ambulance Arrived:

-ANY OTHER NOTES ABOUT INCIDENT (e.g. child eating anything, other injuries to child)
+ANY OTHER NOTES ABOUT INCIDEN IT (e.g. child eating anything, other inju ries to child)

 Witnesses:

 Form Complete By:

 Name (Print): Signature:

 Job Title: Contact Tel No:

-Date:
+Date: 100

-Original to Child's School Record Cc: Hospital with child (where possible) Parent
+Original to Child's School Record Cc: Hospital with child (where possi Parent ble)